saltstack/salt/doc/topics/installation/nxos.rst

   * SSH Proxy Minion
   * NX-API Proxy Minon
   * GuestShell Native Minion
-      * Some platforms support a native minon installed directly on the NX-OS device
+      * Some platforms support a native minon installed directly on the NX-OS device inside the GuestShell
-      * This is a secure Linux container environment running CentOS
+      * The GuestShell is a secure Linux container environment running CentOS

 **STEP 3: Network Connectivity**

-When Using Proxy Minion:

-* Ensure that IP reachability exists between the Proxy Minion Device and the SaltStack Master.
-   * (NOTE) Not needed if Proxy Minions are started on the SaltStack Master.

-When Using GuestShell Minion:

-* Ensure that IP reachability exists between the NX-OS Salt Minon device and the SaltStack Master.
+Ensure that IP reachability exists between the NX-OS Salt Minon device and the SaltStack Master.
 Note that connectivity via the management interface is in a separate VRF context which requires some additional configuration.

 Note: The management interface exists in a separate VRF context and requires additional configuration as shown.